Frequently Asked Questions

 Can I bring my family?

-What will the camps and food be like?
+What will the camps, toilents and food be like?

-For meals, we will serve an early breakfast each morning with a variety of options from eggs to pasta, fruit and cereals.
+For meals, we will serve an early breakfast each morning with a variety of options from eggs to fruit and cereals.
 There will be a station to fix your own lunch to pack for the day.
-Dinners are hosted at the ranchos with choices ranging from pasta, meats, barbecues, and salads.
-Beer and wine will be will be available each night.
+Dinners are hosted at the ranchos with choices ranging from meats, barbecues, and salads.
+Beer will be will be available each night.

 What do I need to bring?

-Bring your running or trekking gear such as poles, hat, sun screen, a light running jacket and a hydration pack with space to carry 2 liters of water and lunch.
+Bring your trekking gear such as hiking poles, hat, sunscreen, a warm jacket for the night at the top and a hydration pack with space to carry 3 liters of water and lunch.
 Bring as well your own favorite energy bars and snacks.
-For camping, you will need your toiletry items, a small towel, your own sleeping bag, head lamp, and a warm jacket.
+For camping, you will need your toiletry items, a small towel, your own sleeping bag for 23F, sleeping pad and head lamp.

 Is it safe in Mexico?